 This theory comes from Mark Bittman, who advocates for a meatless diet for breakfast and lunch, and then a dinner of your choosing.
 So start the day off with a tofu scramble or chia pudding, follow up with a big salad bowl for lunch, and then have a moderate dinner of your choosing.
 No need to go cold turkey* if that will be hard for you. (*pun totally intended.)

 Veganize a few favorites.

 There are so many mainstream foods that are easily veganized without any “weird” substitutes.
 Familiar foods are great to start with, because it doesn’t really feel very different.
 Try pasta with marinara.
 Black bean tacos.
 A tapas meal with hummus and olive tapenade.
 Becoming a vegan can be as easy as looking in your own pantry!

 Try new foods.

 On the flip side, sometimes it is more fun to be adventurous, and try some new foods.
 In fact, with nothing to compare it to, you might not be tempted to say “this doesn’t taste like such and such,” but like the dish on its own merits.
 Learn how to cook with tofu!
 Plain tofu on it’s own is about as exciting as a boiled chicken breast.
 It’s not tofu on it’s own that is delicious, it’s the way it’s prepared.
-So make up some Tofu Teriyaki, or try pizza nuggets made with tofu.
+So make up some Air Fried Tofu, or try pizza nuggets made with tofu.
 Experiment and have fun!